Kingflow-23/Chess-game/README.md

     - First, You'll have to choose the opponent.
 You can choose between a friend or the computer.
     - If you choose a friend, you can play against each other on the same computer.
     - If you choose the computer, you'll play against the computer.
+You will be able to choose before the color you'll play as.
 The computer is using a minimax algorithm to search for the best move.
    - When you run the game, the chessboard will appear on the screen with all the pieces in their initial positions.

 2. **Move Pieces**:
    - To move a piece, **click** on it, and **drag** it to a valid square on the board.
-   - The possible moves for each piece will be highlighted in **green**.
+   - The possible moves for each piece will be highlighted in **green**, **red** for capture moves.

 3. **Undo a Move**:
    - Press the **B** key to undo your last move.
+It's a simple way to try different moves without losing your progress but be careful when using it vs computer cause it might cause bugs.
+My advice i can give to you is to wait for your turn and then to click 2 times on "B".
    - This will revert the board to the previous state, allowing you to correct mistakes or reconsider your strategy.

 4. **Redo a Move**: